zzzprojects/learn-orm/tutorials/lambda-parser/caching.md

 }
 ```

-Let's run the above code and you will see that it took 141 ms to complete the evaluation of the same expression 10000 times.
+Let's run the above code, and you will see that it took 141 ms to complete the evaluation of the same expression 10000 times.

 ```csharp
 10000 iterations: 141 ms